-Enter your filing status, income, deductions and credits and we will estimate your total taxes.
+Enter your filing status, income, deductions and credits and we will estimate your total taxes for tax year 2018.
 Based on your projected tax withholding for the year, we can also estimate your tax refund or amount you may owe the IRS the following April.
 This calculator is for the tax year 2017.
-We also offer a 2018 calculator.
+We also offer calculators for 2018 & 2019.
 To see what you are likely to receive next April, please use our current simple federal tax calculator.

 Have a big tax refund coming your way?
 Make your money work for you.